TelmoFari/model-complex/README.md

 Configuration Hyperparameters:

 Adjust the hyperparameters directly in the create_model function.
-Training Intervals: The model training loop runs every minute.
+* Training Intervals: The model training loop runs every minute.
 Modify the time.sleep(60) interval in model-complex-ia.py if needed.

 License:

 This project is licensed under the MIT License.

-Acknowledgements:
+Acknowledgments:

-TensorFlow and Keras for providing the deep learning framework.
+* TensorFlow and Keras: For providing the deep learning framework that made the development of this model possible.
-Scikit-learn for essential machine learning tools.
+* Scikit-learn: For its indispensable machine learning tools.

-Feel free to modify this template according to the specifics of your project, such as the repository URL, license, and any additional details about how to use or contribute to the project.
+Feel free to adapt this project to your needs.
+Making changes to the files

 Additional notes: